albert4183r7/flask-backend-api/README.md

 7. Open new terminal and run the following commands on each terminal. <br>
    `python app_backend.py` <br>
    `python test_backend.py` (opsional, if you decide to use postman, no need to run this script)

+NB:
-### NB: test_backend.py is used to test the backend API, actually you can also use postman to test it.
+1. test_backend.py is used to test the backend API, actually you can also use postman to test it.
+2. In this project, I use compute engine to host the backend API.